recent work and announcements

 Moab was previously selected as a finalist in Creede Rep’s 2018 Headwaters New Play Festival.

-I play a recurring role in Seasons 1 & 2.
+I play a recurring role on the series.

 "After a Viral First Season, The Queens Project is Back & Nerdier Than Ever" - Out.com

 Other notable cast members - Trey Gerrald (Orange is the New Black) and BJ Gruber (from the hit web series- Daddy Hunt)